isystematics/SoarCast-Modules/developer_guide.md

 The readiness state is a salt state that functions as your preflight check for your module.
 This is a salt state that will ensure all apt packages and python modules are setup properly before your module is run.
 If you have experience working with YAML files this part will come more naturally to you, but if you follow these guidelines you will be good to write your own readiness state in no time.

 ### folder structure
 The folder structure is pretty rigid when it comes to salt so be sure to follow these rules.
-All the modules that we create for Soarcast are found in the _modules directory.
+All the modules that we create for SoarCast are found in the _modules directory.
 Make sure to only put modules in this directory.
 When creating a readiness state, you will create a folder named after the module that your state is supporting.
 In our example we have a module named 'example_module.py' so we have created a folder named 'example_module'.
 Inside of this folder we need to create two files: 'init.sls' and 'prereqs.sls'.
 Here is an example of the expected file structure:

 ```
 SoarCast-Modules/
 ├── README.md
-├── _modules                    # the folder for all Soarcast modules
+├── _modules                    # the folder for all SoarCast modules
 │   └── example_module.py       # our example module
 ├── developer_guide.md          # this developer_guide.md
 └── example_module              # our readiness state folder